 As mentioned earlier, Guan Yu was a real person who lived during the period of the 3 kingdoms.

 The worship of him did not originate from Taoism or any other religion.
 But originate from what he represented to the people and how much people held him in high regards.

 The symbolism that his image carries is that of protection and wealth.

 There’s really no other god with a better resume than Guan Yu to protect you and your wealth.

 Thus, statues, figurines and paintings of Guan Gong are a favorite among businesses to display in the office to ward off bad luck and guard the company profits from unknowingly flowing out.

-Because it is a symbolism of protection from evil and bad luck, the image of Guan Yu is most often near the entrance to a house or office which greets every person who enters the premises.
+Because it is a symbolism of protection from evil and bad luck, the image of Guan Yu is most often near the entrance to a house or office which greets every person who enters the premises via the main door.

 Some rules of placement include:

 - Should not face the toilet or stove

 - Not be directly in front of a sofa